 In a home with all girls, we have plenty of hair accessories to organize.
 This old round canister placed in a drawer keeps our headbands in order and handy.

-Tension Rod in Medicine Cabinet
+Hang Necklaces from a Tension Rod in Medicine Cabinet

 We also added a small tension rod in a cabinet to keep necklaces organized and easily accessible.
 Simple!